Los Angeles Violent Crime Lawyer

 Factors That Can Aggravate or Mitigate a Sentence

 In the past twenty-five years of convincing judges and prosecutors that my clients do not deserve to go to prison for an extended period, I have noticed several factors that they look at when deciding what to do with someone who has committed a violent felony.
 First, they will look at the person's prior criminal record and gang activity.
 The more of a record they have, the more likely they will come down hard on them.
-Those individuals defined as career offenders are judges who love to be sent to prison for years.
+Those individuals defined as career offenders are typically judges who are inclined to send others to prison for years.

-If someone is young and it is their first offense, they will consider this in the big scheme of things.
-However, if the crime is particularly serious or dangerous, they will just skip over the fact that the person is a young offender.
+If someone is young and it is their first offense, they will likely consider this in the broader context.
+However, if the crime is particularly serious or dangerous, they will often overlook the fact that the person is a young offender.
 However, if you have an experienced defense attorney by your side, you can be sure that your rights will be protected at all times.

-Another big thing that the prosecutors will consider is giving them a game plan moving forward that convinces them that my client will clean up their act and not come before them again.
-I have seen that this strategy works.
-The more assurances I can give the prosecutor and judge that my client is remorseful and learned their lesson, the more likely I will achieve the necessary result.
+Another significant factor that the prosecutors will consider is providing them with a clear game plan moving forward that convinces them that my client will reform and not appear before them again.
+I have observed that this strategy is effective.
+The more assurances I can provide to the prosecutor and judge that my client is remorseful and has learned their lesson, the more likely I will achieve the necessary result.

-Having a job and character references to show you are a solid citizen is also something the powers will consider.
-I cannot tell you how many times the head prosecutors of many courthouses say to me, “Why did your client do this, and how do I know they will not do it again.”
-As an experienced defense attorney in San Fernando Valley, I can answer these similar questions confidently.
+Having a job and character references to demonstrate that you are a responsible citizen is also something the powers will consider.
+I cannot tell you how many times the head prosecutors of many courthouses say to me, “Why did your client do this, and how do I know they will not do it again?”
+As an experienced defense attorney in the San Fernando Valley, I can confidently answer these similar questions.

 Laws Related to Violent Felony Cases

 Most violent felonies are considered 'strikes, a term used to describe serious or violent felonies that can result in enhanced penalties for repeat offenders.
 If an offender has two or more 'strikes, 'they may face a longer prison sentence.
 The offender will have to serve 85% of the jail or prison time they receive.
-Also, the Sheriff's Department will usually not let those inmates serving a sentence for a violent felony go early.
-These are the offenders that are the last to get out of custody.
+Additionally, the Sheriff's Department typically does not release inmates serving a sentence for a violent felony early.
+These are the offenders who are the last to be released from custody.
 Hence, it is essential as a criminal defense attorney to convince the prosecutor and judge to let your client plead for something other than a violent felony.

 Even if my client faces a very severe charge, I will talk with the prosecutor and judge to make them plead to some other charge rather than a violent felony charge.
-This approach, backed by my experience as a criminal defense attorney, often leads to a more favorable outcome for my clients, instilling a sense of hope and optimism.
+This approach, informed by my experience as a criminal defense attorney, often yields more favorable outcomes for my clients, instilling a sense of hope and optimism.

 Common violent crimes include sexual assault, rape, robbery, aggravated assault, domestic violence, murder, and carjacking.
-No matter which of these charges you face, talk with our criminal defense lawyers to reduce the charge.
-California Penal Code 21810 PC makes it a crime to have possession of brass knuckles.
+No matter which of these charges you face, talk with our criminal defense lawyers to reduce the charges.
+California Penal Code 21810 PC makes it a crime to possess brass knuckles.

 Violent crimes pose a significant threat to society.
 For this reason, any person who is charged with a violent crime will be aggressively prosecuted by law enforcement and prosecutors.
 If you have been accused of a violent crime, it is in your best interest to consult with a skilled attorney.
-We can work with you from the beginning of your case and advise you throughout the legal process.
+We can work with you from the outset of your case and guide the legal process.
 We may also negotiate with prosecutors to have your criminal charges reduced or dismissed.

 Types of Violent Crime Cases We Handle